Wolfda95/Less_is_More/Pre-Training/Contrastive_Learning/README.md

 - SwAV: [https://github.com/Lightning-Universe/lightning-bolts/blob/master/src/pl_bolts/models/self_supervised/swav/swav_module.py](https://github.com/Lightning-Universe/lightning-bolts/blob/master/src/pl_bolts/models/self_supervised/swav/swav_module.py)

 #### Option 2: Use our PyTorch Lightning Bolts adapion
-2. Change the folder structure of the preprocessed data to:
+2. Change the folder structure of the preprocessed data so that you have one subfolder were all the images are stored in:
     ```bash
         LIDC-Data
          /